Acceptance Devices | PAX A77 Terminal User Guide

 • US Fulfillment: You are not required to provide VAT and EORI information when ordering for US fulfillment.

-Signing Up for a Test Account
+Signing Up for a Test or Production Account

-Signing Up for a Production Account
+Sign Up for a Test or Production Account

-To sign up for a production (live) account, contact your Solution Delivery team.
-They will guide you through the go-live process.
+Contact your Solution Delivery team.
+They will guide you through the go-live process and enable production processing on your PAX terminal.

 Setting Up the PAX Terminal